 Worth getting out of bed for

-It’s hard not to eat well in Healdsburg.
-Cyrus (+1 707 433 3311) is to Sonoma what the French Laundry is to Napa: a pilgrimage-worthy dining destination.
-Chef Douglas Keane serves five- and eight-course tasting menus of innovative American cuisine, just two blocks from the hotel.
-Across the road from H2, Mateo's Cocina Latina (+1 707 433 1520) serves spicy, locally sourced tacos, tamales and other Yucatecan specialites on a garden patio).
-One street away in a chicly converted barn, Barndiva (+1 707 431 0100) serves fresh, all-local dishes and creative cocktails.
-A block up from H2, Charlie Palmer’s Dry Creek Kitchen at H2’s sister Hotel Healdsburg (+1 707 431 0330) is a standard-bearer for Sonoma’s food and wine scene.
+Across the road from H2, Mateo's Cocina Latina serves spicy, locally sourced tacos, tamales and other Yucatecan specialites on a garden patio).
+One street away in a chic converted barn, Barndiva serves fresh, all-local dishes and creative cocktails.
+A block up from H2, Charlie Palmer’s Dry Creek Kitchen at H2’s sister Hotel Healdsburg is a standard-bearer for Sonoma’s food and wine scene.
+Spoonbar's market-driven menu celebrates the hyper-local provenance of its ingredients.
+Its mod-American dishes are all very tempting, but our pick is the hearty North Coast seafood cioppino, packed with gulf prawns, crawfish, blue clams, calamari, mussels and more.

-A group of Chez Panisse alums opened Downtown Bakery & Café (+1 707 431 2719) in 1987.
+A group of Chez Panisse alums opened Downtown Bakery & Café in 1987.
 The restaurant serves light lunches, including quiche and salads, but the donut muffin is the item that draws the biggest crowds.
-Pack a picnic with pizzas, salads and artisanal sodas from Oakville Grocery (+1 707 433 3200), a spin-off of Napa’s favourite to-go market.
+Pack a picnic with pizzas, salads and artisanal sodas from Oakville Grocery, a spin-off of Napa’s favourite to-go market.

 ‘My god, Healdsburg is the spiritual home of the happy hipster!’ declares Mr Smith, as we drive through this not-so-sleepy northern California wine country town on an unseasonably warm autumn day.